exist2021/tft/content/pages/Monster Writer - Blazingly Fast Minimalist Writing Tool.md

 The TOC panel on the left is very convenient for jumping to a particular section of your long document.

-The minimalist monster write has three options on the slide panel.
+**The minimalist monster writer has three options on the slide panel.**

 1. Cheatsheet
 2. Export
-3. Outline
+3. Table of contents

 That's all you need to complete your essay.

 ![0220bef0-868b-11ed-8c7d-99f31cd7bd41](https://mataroa.blog/images/4514298e.png)

 ## Conclusion

 > If you need a writing application with quick access to insert tables, codes, formulas, footnotes, diagrams, bibliographic, appendices and a lot more, then Monster writer is the right writing application for you.